awsdocs/aws-doc-sdk-examples/javav2/usecases/topics_and_queues/Readme.md

 If you add a filter, you can select one or more “tone” attributes to filter by.
 When you’re done, enter “0’” to continue.

-The application now prompts you to add the second queue.
-Repeat the previous steps for the second queue.

 The following diagram shows the topic and queue options.
 ![Diagram of the options](images/fifo_topics_diagram.png)

-After you create the topic and subscribe both queues, the application lets you publish messages to the topic.
+After you create the topic and subscribe the queue, the application lets you publish messages to the topic.

 ```